-Higher education is under the jurisdiction of The Ministry of Education and Science of the Russian Federation, which is responsible for the accreditation and licensing of higher education establishments, and for developing and maintaining State Educational Standards.
+Higher Еducation is under the jurisdiction of The Ministry of Education and Science of the Russian Federation which is responsible for the accreditation and licensing of Higher Education Establishments, and for developing and maintaining State Educational Standards.

 Russia’s higher education system started with the foundation of the universities in Moscow and St. Petersburg in the middle of the 18th century.
 The system was constructed similar to that of Germany.
-In Soviet times all of the population in Russia had at least a secondary education.
+In Soviet times, all of the population in Russia had at least a secondary education.
 The pursuit of higher education was and still is considered to be very prestigious.

-In the Russian Federation, there are 180,000 educational establishments of all types and categories.
-About 35 million people or 23 % of the total population of the country are annually involved in one or another type of education.
+There are 180,000 educational establishments of all types and categories in the Russian Federation.
+About 35 million people or 25 % of the total population of the country are annually involved in one or another type of education.
 More than 6 million people are employed in the sphere of education.
 Russia has the most educated population in the world.
 More than half of Russians have higher education qualification.
 About 300000 applicants from all the countries of the world come to study at Russian universities.

 - More than 700 State Higher Educational Institutions